YifengZeng/LeetCode/Docs/YifengZengLC145.md

 }
 ```

 Since we talked about the stack overflow, we might want to discuss a non-recursive version.
 Basically we just use a stack to simulate the call stack.
-I will talk about Qinyuan's general version later.
-What I previously did is that, the order is left-right-root, and I can't think of a good way to do it, so can I try a reverse version root-right-left?
+The order is left-right-root, and I can't think of a good way to do it, so can I try a reverse version root-right-left?
 The root-right-left is actually like a pre-order traversal but the right child comes at firt before the left child.
 So I can solve this problem by doing a pre order traversal (root-right-left) and then reverse the whole list to get the result.
+We visited each node only once, so O(n) time, and stack is O(logn) space, where n is the number of total nodes.

 Code:
 ```java